bartdebever/GD7/Portfolio/content/post/dishonored2/index.md

 > "When this plays, search is underway."

-This makes it super clear what the robot is doing at any time without asking for the player to think and make rough decisions.
+This makes it super clear what the robot is doing at any time without asking for the player to think and make decisions.
 This also doesn't feel out of place as they are robots and the voice that plays is the voice from the creator of the robots.